Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

 You will need to use bot commands to complete the assignment, so get used to typing "`@brnbot <command>`" in the pull request.

-Finally, while this assessment does not require manual review, subsequent ones will.
-The pull request will also be used for reviewers to leave critiques and request changes to your code.

 ### Completing the assessment

 Since this is your first time, I've gone ahead and completed [Requirements](#requirements) 1-3 for you 😊.
-But even I make mistakes sometimes 🤖...
-You may want to **check my code for errors** 🔍.
+But even I make mistakes sometimes 🤖... so, you may want to **check my code for errors** 🔍.

 You can view and edit the code using any of the following options: